-- 49. The Committee expresses its concern at the high number of children who are placed in institutions and at the living conditions in these institutions; and at the increasing number of children who are abandoned by their parents. - 50.
-The Committee recommends that the State party: - (a) undertake a comprehensive study to assess the situation of children placed in institutions, including their living conditions and services provided; - (b) develop programmes and policies to prevent the placement of children in institutions, inter alia, by providing support and guidance to the most vulnerable families and by running awareness raising campaigns; - (c) take all necessary measures to allow children placed in institutions to return to their families whenever possible and consider the placement of children in institutions as a measure of last resort; - (d) set clear standards for existing institutions and ensure periodic review of the placement of children, in light of article 25 of the Convention.
+49. The Committee expresses its concern at the high number of children who are placed in institutions and at the living conditions in these institutions, and at the increasing number of children who are abandoned by their parents.

+(a) Undertake a comprehensive study to assess the situation of children placed in institutions, including their living conditions and the services provided;

+(b) Develop programmes and policies to prevent the placement of children in institutions, inter alia by providing support and guidance to the most vulnerable families and by conducting awareness-raising campaigns;

+(c) Take all necessary measures to allow children placed in institutions to return to their families whenever possible and consider the placement of children in institutions as a measure of last resort;

+(d) Set clear standards for existing institutions and ensure periodic review of the placement of children, in light of article 25 of the Convention.